NunoDuarte/pages.biorob/README.md

+# Paper from the AI-PackBot project
-# Learning the Sequence of Packing Irregular Objects from Human Demonstrations: Towards Autonomous Packing Robots
+## Learning the Sequence of Packing Irregular Objects from Human Demonstrations: Towards Autonomous Packing Robots

 ## Acknowledgments
 Parts of this project page were adopted from the [Academic-project-page-template](https://github.com/eliahuhorwitz/Academic-project-page-template) and [Nerfies](https://nerfies.github.io/) page.